Fox-in-a-Bag

 This is how a properly coiled antenna should look.
 It is ready to be slipped into its mesh bag (shown underneath).

 Place the orienteering flag into its mesh bag.
 Then place all items (transmitter, antenna, and flag) into the numbered black nylon bag.
-Lather, rinse and repeat until all foxes have been collected.
+Lather, rinse and repeat until all foxes and the finish beacon have been collected.